mjpritchard/test-decap-help/content/docs/interactive-computing/graphical-linux-desktop-access-using-nx.md

 Previous versions of the Windows client had problems with "forward authentication" enabled, but this is required for onward connection to other machines.
 If this happens, try:

 * Does your username have > 8 characters?
-If so, try using `nx-login4`.
+If so, try using `nx4` (centos7), or any of the new Rocky 9 NX servers, `nx[1-3]`
-* Uninstalling the v7 client client
+* Uninstalling the NoMachine Enterprise Client
 * Deleting the `C:\Users\<username>\.nx` directory on your machine
 * Re-installing and trying again.
-* Deleting and making a new connection profile for the nx-login server you're connecting to.
+* Deleting and making a new connection profile for the nx server you're connecting to.

 ### Can't display graphics from sci machine or other onward connection